sorabh86/servicecenter/README.md

 # Service Center Management System

+This is a mini-project submitted for MCA
+- Course : MCSP044
+- Title : Online Maintanence Management System

-Project for online Repair & Maintenance Services
+Project is providing online booking for Repair & Maintenance Services for home appliances.

+### Technologies Used
 * PHP,
 * MYSQL,
 * JavaScript,